Rosa Dorothea Ritter: Issue

 The surviving children were all legitimized on 10 March 1800 and made Barons of Haynau.

 In 1788, William hypocritically accused Rosa, who had been constantly pregnant with his children for most of the last decade, of infidelity and banished her to Babenhausen Castle.
 He replaced her with Karoline von Schlotheim.
 There, on 13 February 1794, Rosa married her guardian, Johann Georg Kleinhans (d.
 17 February 1835), who later became Councilor of the Grand Duchy of Hesse, and was thereby released.
-Descendants from this marriage are said to live in the United States.